ltdung/SnT-SENTRY/README.md

 ## Trade-offs Between Quality and Transmission Efficiency:
 Compression techniques reduce data volume but can degrade image quality, potentially affecting downstream task performance.

 The study identify a significant gap in understanding how communication conditions affect the performance of EO applications.
-Current approaches lack models linking EO objectives to transmitted data, which is essential for optimizing communication systems for specific tasks.
+Current approaches lack models linking EO objectives to transmitted data, which is essential for optimizing communication systems for specific tasks, by following steps:

-## First, Transmission System Architecture: The complete system architecture is shown below, demonstrating the flow from image compression to satellite transmission through DVB-S2(X) and eventual reception at the ground station.
+## Transmission System Architecture:
+The complete system architecture is shown below, demonstrating the flow from image compression to satellite transmission through DVB-S2(X) and eventual reception at the ground station.

 ![image](https://github.com/user-attachments/assets/6a5c5c72-ccb4-475f-bef1-665369eeec36)

-## Then, Transmission Loss Simulation: A parameter 's' representing the ratio of actual SNR to Shannon-based SNR is introduced to model transmission loss due to wireless constraints.
+## Transmission Loss Simulation:
+A parameter 's' representing the ratio of actual SNR to Shannon-based SNR is introduced to model transmission loss due to wireless constraints.

 ![image](https://github.com/user-attachments/assets/986b7346-8a01-4399-948c-13ce10088545)